chef-boneyard/knife-acl/README.md

-# knife ACL
+# knife-acl

 # Description

-This is an Opscode supported knife plugin which provides some user/group ACL operations for Enterprise Chef.
-All commands assume a working knife configuration for an organization on Enterprise Chef.
+This is a Chef Software, Inc.-supported knife plugin which provides some user/group ACL operations for Chef server.
+All commands assume a working knife configuration for an organization on a Chef server.

-# User Specific Association Group
+# User Specific Association Groups

 User Specific Association Groups (USAGs) are a mechanism to grant access to organization objects to users such that it is possible to quickly revoke the